-North Carolina Area Agency on Aging (AAA) are offices established through the Older Americans Act that serve to facilitate and support the development of programs to address the needs of older adults.
+North Carolina Area Agency on Aging (AAA) are offices established through the Older Americans Act that serves to facilitate and support the development of programs to address the needs of older adults.
 In North Carolina, the AAA's are located within regional Councils of Government.
 These AAA's have functions in five basic areas: (1) advocacy; (2) planning; (3) program and resource development; (4) information brokerage; and (5) funds administration and quality assurance.
-Find your Noth Carolina Area Agency on Aging
+Find your Noth Carolina Area Agency on Aging below.

 (Cherokee, Clay, Graham, Haywood, Jackson, Macon, Swain (EBCI))

 FAX (828) 586-1968

 Land-of-Sky Regional Council

 339 New Leicester Highway

 FAX (828) 251-6353